Dan Reiter, CFP®, CPA

 The amount of Social Security benefits you can receive as a divorced spouse depends on several factors, including your age, your earnings, and your ex-spouse's earnings.

-The amount of your benefit will also be affected by your ex-spouse's earnings history.
+Your benefit amount will also be affected by your ex-spouse's earnings history.
 As noted above, if your ex is still alive and all rules for qualification have been met, you will be eligible to receive one-half of his or her full benefit.
 If your ex-spouse earned more than you, you should review your statement and contact Social Security to determine whether your own benefit or spousal benefit is higher.

 Note that if your ex-spouse has died and you were married longer than ten years, even if your ex-spouse earned less, it might make sense to file for spousal benefits anyway!
 This is because a little-known strategy is still available for widows and widowers where they may claim one-half of their late (divorced) spouse’s benefit while delaying their own benefit until age 70.
 Why?
 Because this allows the widow(er)’s own benefit to continue to grow!
 It generally makes sense to file as soon as possible for a widow’s benefit (as early as age 60) so long as you are not currently working and subject to earnings limitations.